Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

 Choices
 ++++++++

-:class:`str`, :class:`int` and :class:`float` type parameters can optionally set a list of choices for an argument using the :func:`.app_commands.choices` decorator.
+A list of values can be optionally set as choices using the :func:`.app_commands.choices` decorator for the following 3 primitive types:

+- :class:`str`
+- :class:`int`
+- :class:`float`

-During invocation, a user is restricted to picking one choice and can't type anything else.
+Normally, a user can type out any value for the parameter, but with choices, they're restricted to selecting one choice and can't type anything else.

-Each individual choice contains 2 fields:
+Each individual choice is an object containing two fields:

 - A name, which is what the user sees in their client
 - A value, which is hidden to the user and only visible to the bot and API.